chatox/networks-science-course/practicum/data/README.md

 ## How to download

-To download from GitHub's web interface go to: the [data/](https://github.com/chatox/networks-science-course/tree/master/practicum/data) directory in the repository.
+To download from GitHub's web interface go to the [data/](https://github.com/chatox/networks-science-course/tree/master/practicum/data) directory in the repository.

 * For large files, browse to the dataset and click on "Download" (on the top-right corner).
 * For small files, browse to the dataset and click on "Raw" (on the top-right corner) and then "Save as ..." in your browser.